godotengine/godot-docs/development/file_formats/tscn.rst

 value seems not to matter.

 These sections should appear in order, but it can be hard to distinguish them.
-The only difference between them is the the first element in the heading for all of the items in the section.
+The only difference between them is the first element in the heading for all of the items in the section.
 For example, the heading of all external resources should start with :code:`[ext_resource .....]`